 Safety of personnel is the primary concern during all procedures.
 Read and understand the safety summary at the front of this manual.
 Read and understand this installation procedure before beginning installation.
 Use the appropriate tools and accessories during installation.
-Plan your work and do not work alone, if possible.
+Plan the work and \bigcirc do not work alone, if possible.
 Know how to obtain emergency medical and fire fighting assistance.